marcelpetrick/DevNotes/BeenThereSeenThat/20210626_ProjectManagementLeadershipAndTeamDevelopment/README.md

 In case the superior of the controller shall be included, the trainer can play this role.
 ```
 * Hello Mahkameh, nice to see you.
-* It has come to my ears that you have are experiencing an heavy workload?
+* It has come to my ears that you are experiencing a heavy workload?
 * Your superior thinks you should be removed from the project due to the workload.
 On the other hand my numbers show that you work exactly 30% of the time.
 * Is there a misconception?
 Are the number reported properly?
 * How to keep the time-budget
 * Delegate (more) work (to me)?
 Hire another controller?
 ---
-* fidelity to the project; top project hsd top priority
+* fidelity to the project; top project has top priority
 * I want her in the project; anything else should be shifted along; less priority;
 * treat by being assigned: but else withdrawn and bad
 [lunchbreak]